bicskas/medicine/README.md

 "requirements.txt" is a file containing a list of items to be installed

 **Create network**
 To create a network use the *finder.py* file.
-This file contains the starurls variable, which is define initial urls and types (legal or illegal).
+To set the start urls change the *urls.txt* file.
+Each url must be a new line.
+The format **"http://www.example.com" : "type"**.
+Type can be legal, illegal or undefined.
+Each line must end with a comma except the last line.
+It's important to use *"* not apostrophe (*'*)

 **Data**